-Using all-in-one solutions, retail businesses enable effective data management across departments.
-Data from all departments are synchronized in one digital product.
-This gives retailers better visibility of the current state of resources.
+Using this all-in-one solution, retail businesses enable effective data management across departments.
+Data is synchronized in one centralized system, giving retailers better visibility of the current state of resources and processes.

 Now, let’s move to ERP system integration.
-As we’ve said above, ERP systems integration is the process of integrating an ERP system with other systems.
-It can involve any system that your ecommerce or retail business uses.
-Here are the solutions you can use to integrate ecommerce with ERP:
+As we’ve said above, ERP integration is the process of implementing an ERP system into other systems or connecting it with other solutions.
+Such integration can involve any software that your e-commerce or retail business uses.
+Here are the solutions you can use to integrate e-commerce with ERP:

 • CRM (Customer Relationship Management) system;